 - a) Near side forehand (10 points)

-- b) Off side forehand (10 points)
+- a) Off side forehand (10 points)

-- c) Near side backshot (10 points)
+- b) Near side backshot (10 points)

-- d) Off side backshot (10 points)
+- c) Off side backshot (10 points)

 A pattern is not provided for the Stick and Ball work.
 If any strokes are performed more than once, a score will be awarded for each occurrence and then averaged.